MBank: History

+In September 2019 mBank's parent company Commerzbank announced they wanted to sell their 69.3 percent stake in the bank.
+In early 2020, Commerzbank then abandoned their plans, as they were not able to sell under favorable conditions due to the COVID-19 pandemic.

 Controversial foreign loans involvement

-mBank is one of the top three Polish banks that have been granting foreign mortgage loans.
+mBank is one of the top three Polish banks that have been granting foreign currency mortgage loans.
 Between 2002 and 2014 mBank granted more than 70,000 such loans.
 A great majority of them are Swiss Franc linked.
-As a consequence of the financial crisis of 2007-08, Swiss Franc has significantly strengthened to Polish zloty.
+As a consequence of the 2008 financial crisis, Swiss Franc has significantly strengthened to Polish zloty.
 In case of some loans granted by mBank in 2008, their value increased twofolds.

 mBank marketed Swiss Franc linked loans as much cheaper to their local equivalents.
 Indeed, the LIBOR rate was lower than the Polish WIBOR rate.
 However, when adjusted for foreign exchange effect, the cost of these loans, and especially the amount of the debt, become excessive.

 mBank did not inform its clients about the full extent of the risk connected with these loans. mBank management claims it itself did not assess the risk correctly.

-mBank received about 7 billion CHF in short-term loans from its parent company Commerzbank to finance its foreign mortgage loans.
+mBank received about 7 billion CHF in short-term loans from its parent company Commerzbank to finance its foreign currency mortgage loans.
 Initially – in 2006 and 2007 – the loans from Commerzbank were granted with a very low interest margin of 0.15%.
 However, the margin was increased to approximately 2.0% when they had to be renewed.
-Since many of the early loans granted by mBank to its customers had their margin of around 1.0%, these loans have become margin negative (i.e. unprofitable) for mBank.
+Since many of the early loans granted by mBank to its customers had a margin of around 1.0%, these loans have become margin negative (i.e. unprofitable) for mBank.

 For a number of years mBank was able to manage this loan unprofitability by charging debtors installment fees, so-called "spreads".
 These spreads were used by mBank to compensate low interest rates.
 However, in July 2011, the Polish banking law was amended to eliminate such additional payments.